ziaukhan/colearning-agentic-ai-specs/README.md

-# Colearning Programming & Agentic AI with Python and TypeScript: The AI-Driven Way
+# Specifications for Colearning Programming & Agentic AI with Python and TypeScript: The AI-Driven Way

-This repo contains all the prompts for Spec-Kit Plus using Claude Code/Gemini CLI/GPT-5-Codex to write the complete book.
+This repo contains all the specifications for Spec-Kit Plus using Claude Code/Gemini CLI/GPT-5-Codex to write the following complete book:

 ## Colearning Programming & Agentic AI with Python and TypeScript: The AI-Driven Way